user1342/AutoDroid/README.md

 <br>

-AutoDroid is a Python tool for programmatically scripting bulk interactions with an Android device, possibly use cases include:
+AutoDroid is a Python tool for programmatically scripting bulk interactions with an Android device, possible use cases include:
 - Downloading and extracting all APKs from all connected devices.
 - Testing a developed application on a multiple devices at once.
 - Testing potential malware against a suite of AV products.

 # Getting Started
-First things first you will need to install the dependencies of AutoDroid, these are specified in the requirements file and can be installed by following the below command.
+To use AutoDroid you will need to install the dependencies, these are specified in the requirements file and can be installed by following the below command.

 ```bash
 pip install -r REQUIREMENTS.txt